History of ESPN on ABC: Overhauling ABC's golf coverage

 In 1990, Roger Twibell took over as lead anchor, with Dave Marr as his analyst.
 Peter Alliss became sole anchor of the second anchor team.
 During this period, ABC acquired the rights to several non-major PGA Tour events, mostly important events such as the Memorial Tournament and The Tour Championship.
 1990 would also mark the final PGA Championship to be broadcast by ABC.

 In 1992, Brent Musburger, who had been heavily criticized for his hosting of golf coverage while with CBS, took over as host.
 Marr was dismissed from the network, while Twibell was reassigned to ESPN's golf coverage, although he occasionally hosted on ABC for a few lower-level tournaments.
 The format was also reorganized to more emphasize the on-course reporters.
 Steve Melnyk moved over from CBS to become lead analyst; however, Alliss would anchor for stretches during the telecast.
 Beyond the team in the booth, all of ABC's other voices were on the course, including Rankin, Rosburg and newcomer Mark Rolfing.

 After facing much criticism for its golf coverage, especially Jack Nicklaus' involvement and Musburger's perceived lack of knowledge of the game, ABC decided to completely overhaul its visual presentation, becoming more in line with cable partner ESPN, while changing the format for its coverage to be more of the standard in line with the other networks, featuring a lead anchor team, announcers assigned to individual holes, and on-course reporters.
 Mike Tirico became the host, with Curtis Strange serving as lead analyst.
 Steve Melnyk, Peter Alliss and Ian Baker-Finch became hole announcers, while Bob Rosburg, Judy Rankin and Rolfing were the primary on-course reporters.

-ABC continued its renewed commitment to golf when it reached a new television contract in 1999 in which the network gained the broadcast rights to many events, including the entire fall PGA Tour season and two of the new World Golf Championships events.
+ABC continued its renewed commitment to golf when it reached a new television contract in 1999 in which the network gained the broadcast rights to a number of events, including the entire fall PGA Tour season and two of the new World Golf Championships events.
 ABC partnered with ESPN on much of its coverage, with ESPN carrying the early rounds of tournament events that ABC broadcast, in addition to those that were part of the cable channel's own schedule; the ABC team would work the cable telecasts in these cases.

 Beginning in 1999, ABC aired a series of match play golf challenge matches on Monday nights.
 All the matches have involved World Number 1 Tiger Woods, and the first seven were run by his representatives IMG.
 Monday Night Golf proved to be an initial success, drawing more viewers than the final round of the U.S. Open, and being second only to the final round of the Masters Tournament in terms of golf broadcasts.
 Ratings increased significantly for the second match, but they declined rapidly after that, and the event was initially cancelled after the 2005 edition, with Woods also wishing to take a break from the event.